Hello Fellow Codenewbies 👋,

 And I always take notes whenever I learn something.

 I love writing about anything that interests me.

 Writing gives me joy!

-I've read plenty of technical writings and motivational posts along my learning journey.
-Honestly, they often tickle me to transfer my notes and share my journey in public.
+I've read many technical writings and motivational posts along my learning journey.
+Honestly, they often tickle me to transfer my notes and share my journey publicly.